idqam/idqam/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Hi!
-Im Owen Villareal, I'm a software engineer passionate about all things code and building.
-I mainly work as a full-stack web dev but always looking to tinker and learn in other areas.
+Im Owen Villareal, I'm a software engineer mainly focused on backend systems but always delving curiously into other aspects of software.
+Currently using Go, Python, and the React & TS/JS ecosystem to develop.